sameerkhan877/sameerkhanDemo/README.md

 # sameerkhanDemo
-this is my 1st repository
+this is my 1st Git repository